| |

 was to see the its

-(Uí Néill) in 637 at the Battle of Mag Rath.
-From then on the Dalriadans
+Néill) in 637 at the Battle of Mag Rath.
+From then on the Dalriadans focused

-focused on their lands in what is now Scotland.
-Their rivals were the
+on their lands in what is now Scotland.
+Their rivals were the Picts to the

-Picts to the north and north east the Britons in the south west and the
+north and north east the Britons in the south west and the Angles to the

-Angles to the south east.
-On the south they were bordered by
+south east.
+On the south they were bordered by Strathclyde, a Brythonic

-and in addition to fortifications many moulds for the manufacture of
+addition to fortifications many moulds for the manufacture of jewellery were

 Senchus fer n'Alba.

-the Scoti (Scots) of Dalriada also spread to parts of Wales as they
+Scoti (Scots) of Dalriada also spread to parts of Wales as they made

-the Welsh ruthlessly and efficiently crushed the attempts.
-The Welsh
+Welsh ruthlessly and efficiently crushed the attempts.
+The Welsh have a

 |